Birmingham, Alabama Neck Lift

 - Poor wound healing.

-- Rarely, risk of deep venous thrombosis with cardiac or pulmonary sequelae.
+- Rare risk of deep venous thrombosis with cardiac or pulmonary sequelae.

 - Unsatisfactory results which may require revisional surgery.

-These risks and others will be fully discussed prior to your consent.
-It is important that you address all of your questions directly with your plastic surgeon.
+Neck lift risks will be fully discussed prior to your consent.
+It's important that you address all of your concerns about risks with your plastic surgeon.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks and potential complications.

 Preparing for a Neck Lift